-Knothe was given the starting nod when the 1933 season opened, but Gyselman took over at the hot corner on April 23, and made his first big league start a success by hitting a triple and scoring a run in a 2-1 Boston victory over the Brooklyn Dodgers.
-Two days later, he garnered two hits in three trips to the plate, but the Dodgers topped the Braves, 5-1.
+Knothe was given the starting nod when the 1933 season opened, but Gyselman took over at the hot corner on April 20, and on the 23rd he hit a triple and scored a run in a 2-1 Boston victory over the Brooklyn Dodgers.
+Two days later, he garnered another hit, but the Dodgers topped the Braves, 5-1.
 And on May 9, Gysleman was at the top of the batting order, going two-for-five in a 7-0 triumph over the Pirates.
 In a doubleheader split with the Cubs on June 25, Dick was hitless in the opener, a 12-3 loss, but collected a pair of singles in the nightcap, including the walk-off blow in the 4-3 Boston triumph.
 On June 27 Dick went hitless, but batted in the lone run in a 1-0 win over the Cardinals.

 Gyselman found his niche in Seattle, quickly becoming a fan favorite.
 Dick's initial season in 1935 produced a .303 batting average, with nine home runs and 100 runs batted in.
 In ten successive seasons (1935-44) as Seattle's third sacker, Gyselman played in 1,649, games, amassing 1,762 hits, 300 doubles, and 134 stolen bases.
 His lean frame made it easy for the media and fans to label him with a pair of nicknames: "The Needle" and "The Thin Man."